derekmichaelj/cse15l-lab-reports/lab-report-2-week-4.md

 To combat this, the print statement was put in in order to get a grasp of which indexes were looping infinitely.
 This resulted in this output:

 ![Image](report2loop.png)

+From here, we were able to see that the reason it kept looping back to the beginning was because